LA VIDA ADIRONDACK EXPEDITIONS

 Celebration

 All of the expedition groups come back to the La Vida Base Camp property to celebrate what they’ve accomplished.
 Groups and individuals will be able to share what they’ve learned at our Celebration service and how they plan to incorporate it into their lives at home.
-The following day, there is one last challenge with your group before heading back home.

 Trip Leaders